Newborn Resuscitation

 - Prepare/assist with intubation and surfactant delivery when respiratory failure persists.

-- Coordinate multidisciplinary escalation for nitric oxide or ECMO candidacy in refractory cases.
+- Coordinate multidisciplinary escalation for nitric oxide or ECMO candidacy in refractory cases, and recognize ECMO anticoagulation raises intracranial bleeding risk and is generally not used below 34 weeks’ gestation.

 Ventilation Delay